If you’re like most people, you probably don’t think too much about taxes until tax season rolls around. Or until you hear about a tax scam.

 Well, first, you shouldn’t blame yourself.
 If H&R Block and Intuit did take measures to hide their free file options from you, then it’s understandable you may have ended up paying.

 Hopefully, you now have a much better sense of what’s going on with TurboTax and H&R Block.
+It may not be a tax scam, but it doesn’t all look rosy.

 You deserve a tax preparation service that is truly on your side.
 And you deserve that every year.